The Best Bars In Old Town, Edinburgh

 The Jazz Bar

-The Jazz Bar is a Manhattan-esque subterranean den with limited seating for 140 people, yet which still manages to feel comfortable and never overcrowded.
+is a Manhattan-esque subterranean den with limited seating for 140 people, yet it still manages to feel comfortable and never overcrowded.
 The entry fee is typically £3 – 5 (cash on the door only) with the money going straight to the musicians.
 On any given night, one may find a special arts night, a performance poetry reading or an album launch.
-The drinks menu includes the likes of draft Innis and Gunn lager and some rare Polish vodkas.
+The drinks menu includes the likes of draught Innis and Gunn lager and some rare Polish vodkas.

-Waverley Bar is a quirky venue which charms locals with its fading gig posters, handle-bar pint glasses and cluttered, cobwebby interior.
+The Waverley Bar is a quirky venue that charms locals with its fading gig posters, handle-bar pint glasses and cluttered interior.
 Be warned that the bar selection is very limited – only three beers on tap (usually Guinness) and the spirits collection is somewhat old-fashioned.
 You don’t come to the Waverley for the drinks; you come for a pub with a truly original and palpable character.